Tattenai

-Tattenai (or Tatnai or Sisinnes; תַּתְּנַי Tattǝnay; 𒋫𒀜𒄨𒉡 Tâttannu or 𒋺𒄨𒉡 Tattannu) was a Biblical character and a Persian governor of the province west of the Euphrates River during the time of Zerubbabel and the reign of Darius I.
+Tattenai (or Tatnai or Sisinnes; תַּתְּנַי Tattǝnay; 𒋫𒀜𒄨𒉡 Tâttannu or 𒋺𒄨𒉡 Tattannu) was a biblical character named as the Persian governor of the province west of the Euphrates River during the time of Zerubbabel and the reign of Darius I.

+In some English translations he was governor "on this side of the river"; other translations place his province "beyond the river".

-He is best known for questioning King Darius in regard to the rebuilding of a temple for the Lord, God of Israel.
+In the biblical narrative he questions King Darius in regard to the rebuilding of a temple for the Lord, God of Israel.
 He was generally friendly to the Jews.
-The rebuilding was being led by Jeshua, son of Jozadak, and Zerubbabel, son of Shealtiel, and had been issued by King Cyrus I. Tattenai wrote a letter to King Darius to ask if these statements were true, and then King Darius wrote a letter confirming that the statements were true.
-In the letter, Darius asked that the people do everything they can to support this rebuilding financially, and that they do nothing to impede it lest they suffer harsh punishment.
+The rebuilding was being led by Jeshua, son of Jozadak, and Zerubbabel, son of Shealtiel, and had been issued by King Cyrus I. Tattenai wrote a letter to King Darius to ask if these statements were true, and then King Darius wrote a letter confirming the statements.
+In the letter, Darius asked that the people do everything they can to support this rebuilding financially, and that they do nothing to impede it, lest they suffer harsh punishment.